 In 2022, Radian Mortgage Capital entered into the Master Repurchase Agreements to finance the acquisition of residential mortgage loans and related mortgage loan assets.
-The Goldman Sachs Master Repurchase Agreement is a \$300 million uncommitted mortgage loan repurchase facility and the BMO Master Repurchase Agreement, which is also uncommitted, had an initial maximum borrowing amount of \$300 million that was amended in April 2023 to reduce the maximum borrowing amount to \$150 million.
+The Goldman Sachs Master Repurchase Agreement is an uncommitted mortgage loan repurchase facility that initially had a maximum borrowing amount of \$300 million and was amended in July 2023 to reduce the maximum borrowing amount to \$100 million.
+As part of the same amendment, the termination date of the Goldman Sachs Master Repurchase Agreement was extended from July 14, 2023, to September 14, 2023.
+The BMO Master Repurchase Agreement, which is also uncommitted, initially had a maximum borrowing amount of \$300 million.
+The termination date of the BMO Master Repurchase Agreement is currently September 27, 2023.

 The borrowings under the Master Repurchase Agreements bear a variable interest rate based on the one-month SOFR, as adjusted, plus an applicable margin, with interest payable monthly.
 Principal is due upon the earliest of the sale or disposition of the related mortgage loans, the occurrence of certain default or acceleration events or at the termination date of the applicable Master Repurchase Agreement.
-As of March 31, 2023, there were \$7.1 million and \$1.4 million of outstanding borrowings under the BMO Master Repurchase Agreement and the Goldman Sachs Master Repurchase Agreement, respectively.
+As of June 30, 2023, there were \$42 million and \$7 million of outstanding borrowings under the BMO Master Repurchase Agreement and the Goldman Sachs Master Repurchase Agreement, respectively.

 Funds advanced under the Master Repurchase Agreements generally will be calculated as a percentage of the unpaid principal balance or fair value of the residential mortgage loan assets, depending on the credit characteristics of the loans being purchased.
-Our mortgage loans held for sale include loans totaling \$8.8 million and \$2.2 million at March 31, 2023, and December 31, 2022, respectively, which serve as collateral for the Master Repurchase Agreements to support the funds advanced.
+Our mortgage loans held for sale include loans totaling \$51 million and \$2 million at June 30, 2023, and December 31, 2022, respectively, which serve as collateral for the Master Repurchase Agreements to support the funds advanced.